felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 All system data is primarily hosted in Switzerland.

 KYC processes may be controlled by service providers.
 These are also obliged to secure the data in accordance with Swiss law.
-The actual data of the core system is stored redundantly on encrypted hard disks redundantly (i.e. with backup) and are only accessible to authorized personnel.
+The core system’s data is stored on encrypted hard disks with redundancy (including backups) and is accessible only to authorized personnel.
 Authorized personnel are subjected to security checks by TOPS.
 The entire design of the GNU Taler payment service has been strictly developed according to the principles of “Privacy-by-Design” and “Privacy-by-Default”.